clarinsi/workshop_reg_mark/README.md

 - worksheet (a single file in two versions, .md and .pdf)
 - solution (a folder containing the main file in two versions, .md and .pdf and all the images displayed by the .md)

 The materials are intended for publishing by CLASSLA without restrictions.
-They are created by members of the ReLDI Centre Belgrade, contact reldi.centre@gmail.com
+They are created by members of the ReLDI Centre Belgrade, Tanja Samardžić and Mira Starović.
+For inquiries, contact reldi.centre@gmail.com.